 Technical information is stored in server logs, and we (and our hosting provider) may use those logs to examine site performance, fix errors, and look for ways to improve the website.
 We don’t use this information for marketing purposes.

-Blog comments are stored in a database on our web server.
+Blog comments, webmentions, and related data are stored in a database on our web server.
 We may use associated IP addresses to manage spam or block abusive commenters.

 How to delete your personal information:

 To remove your information from our newsletter list, click on the unsubscribe link at the bottom of any email.

 To remove past comments from the blog or if you need any assistance deleting your data, please contact us at firstname.lastname@example.org.
 We’ll help you out.

 Note that information like email and IP addresses may be retained indefinitely for things like blocking spam and malicious behavior.
 Basically, if you’re a jerk, we’ll continue to block you.